davidmoshal/matching/README.md

 ### Warnings
 As all instruction manuals warn their readers in the very last pages, I strongly warn anyone [**NOT TO USE CQRS AND EVENT-SOURCING AT THE SYSTEM LEVEL**](https://www.infoq.com/news/2016/04/event-sourcing-anti-pattern).
 They are meant to be used within the [Bounded-context](https://martinfowler.com/bliki/BoundedContext.html) and the applications in your system need to be well divided by domains.
 Check out [Domain-driven development](https://medium.com/the-coding-matrix/ddd-101-the-5-minute-tour-7a3037cf53b8) if you want to explore more.

+### Domain boundary
+Boundary needs to be set up around the domain in order to ensure the domain integrity and the success application of CQRS and Event-sourcing.
+Here are the rules:
+* Commands, events, queries, reports and aggregates are dedicated to one and only one domain.
+In other words, the domain owns them and does not share with other domains.
+* Domain A's commands and queries are strictly used to enter Domain A only.
+Other domains use commands and queries to send requests to Domain A.
+* Domain A's events and reports are strictly used to leave Domain A only.
+The only exception is when recovering Domain A, events from Domain A are re-played.
+Other domains listen and react to Domain A's events and reports.
+* Domain A's aggregates are not shared with nor visible to other domains.
+External representations need to be used for inter-domain communication.

 ## Performance
 I plan on benchmarking of each command and potentially resolving any performance deficiency.
 My initial choice of tool is [JMH](https://openjdk.java.net/projects/code-tools/jmh/) as JetBrains also used it in [Kotlin Benchmarking](https://github.com/JetBrains/kotlin-benchmarks).